montsebenito/montsebenito.github.io/_pages/improvemarketplace.md

 ### Would improving Olist supply or demand significantly increase the transactions volume (& avg GMV)?

 It is often really hard to understand whether a marketplace should focus on improving supply or demand, as they’re so strictly related.
 A priori, Olist is not supply constrained as they provide sellers access to millions of online purchasers.
-Said that, supply health does depend on the business casuistry per se, for example company stage (pre-post PMF) Let's perform a descriptive and explanatory analysis to answer the following business questions, that may show the health of some proxies for supply and demand:
+Said that, supply health does depend on the business casuistry per se, for example company stage (pre-post PMF).
+Let's perform a descriptive and explanatory analysis to answer the following business questions, that may show the health of some proxies for supply and demand:

-**- How is the seller acquisition journey?
-How long is it?**
+- How is the seller acquisition journey?
+How long is it?

-**- What is the average time it takes to a new merchant (a.k.a seller) to sell for the first time after being acquired?**
+- What is the average time it takes to a new merchant (a.k.a seller) to sell for the first time after being acquired?

-**- How are the overall sales?
-Are there any product category doing particularly well … or particularly badly?**
+- How are the overall sales?
+Are there any product category doing particularly well … or particularly badly?

-**- What are the characteristics of the top sellers?**
+- What are the characteristics of the top sellers?**

 and finally

-**- What channels are bringing in more top selling sellers?**
+- What channels are bringing in more top selling sellers?

 ### Project Approach